 Since 1981, Coalition for the Homeless has fought to defend the rights of homeless New Yorkers and to protect vulnerable adults, children, and families from harm.
 Through litigation, organizing, research and analysis, campaigns and public education our renowned advocacy program tirelessly fights for investments in proven, cost-effective housing solutions to solve mass homelessness.

-The Coalition for the Homeless is continually monitoring the City’s response to the outbreak, and our policy recommendations can be read here.
+The Coalition for the Homeless is continually monitoring the City’s response to the outbreak.
+Learn more here.